Demographics

 Bertie County, NC has a homeownership rate of approximately 70%, with median home values around $109,000 in 2023.
 Rental rates average $750 per month.
 The housing market remains stable, with property values rising about 4% annually.
 Most homes are single-family residences, supplemented by some mobile and manufactured homes.
 Notable neighborhoods include Windsor and Aulander.
 The county property tax rate is $0.865 per $100 valuation.
 Overall, Bertie offers affordable housing options in a rural setting.

-Popular names in Bertie County
+Popular names

 - Cynthia Williams